 Mestre Ombrinho (Michael Goldstein) began studying Capoeira in 1981.
 In 1987, he became a disciple of Grand Master Norival Moreira de Oliveira, Mestre Nô, of Bahia and joined Capoeira Angola Palmares.
 Ombrinho became a master in 1996 under Mestre Nô.
 He has been teaching in New York since 1988, and is the founder and head instructor of the New York Mindful Capoeira Center and Capoeira Angola Quintal (CAQ).
 He has graduated many fine practitioners and instructors, both men and women.
-Today he has many amazing teachers and CAQ chapters across the country, including: New York City, Ithaca, Rochester, Boston, San Francisco and Roanoke.
+Today he has many amazing teachers and CAQ chapters across the country, including: New York City, Ithaca, Rochester (that's us!), Boston, San Francisco and Charlotte.

 34 Elton St, Rochester, New York 14607, United States